-Estimated reading time: 7 minutes
+Estimated reading time: 6 minutes

 “Go, therefore, and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to follow all that I commanded you; and behold, I am with you always, to the end of the age.”
 Matthew 28:19-20

-Google searches for church growth are up 23% since a year ago.
-This means churches are looking for new strategies to increase attendance and, ultimately, their influence.
+Churches are looking for new strategies to increase attendance and, ultimately, their influence.

 Church Growth Strategy

-Hopefully, your church has been preparing, planning, and writing church goals for 2022.
+Hopefully, your church has written church goals.

 Successful churches are those that follow a God-given vision and mission, define the steps to get there, and implement their strategic plan.